WhistleAI/PIVX/doc/README.md

-PIVX Core
+whistle Core
 =====================

 Setup
 ---------------------
-[PIVX Core](http://pivx.org/wallet) is the original PIVX client and it builds the backbone of the network.
-However, it downloads and stores the entire history of PIVX transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[whistleAI Core](http://github.com/WhistleAI/wallet) is the original WhistleAI client and it builds the backbone of the network.
+However, it downloads and stores the entire history of transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run PIVX on your native platform.
+The following are some helpful notes on how to run WhistleAI on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/pivx-qt (GUI, 32-bit) or bin/32/pivxd (headless, 32-bit)
+- bin/32/whistle-qt (GUI, 32-bit) or bin/32/whistled (headless, 32-bit)
-- bin/64/pivx-qt (GUI, 64-bit) or bin/64/pivxd (headless, 64-bit)
+- bin/64/whistle-qt (GUI, 64-bit) or bin/64/whistled (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run pivx-qt.exe.
+Unpack the files into a directory, and then run whistle-qt.exe.

 ### OSX

-Drag PIVX-Qt to your applications folder, and then run PIVX-Qt.
+Drag Whistle-Qt to your applications folder, and then run Whistle-Qt.

 ### Need Help?

-* See the documentation at the [PIVX Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.

-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [PIVX Forum](http://forum.pivx.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) ***TODO***
-* Join one of our Slack groups [PIVX Slack Groups](https://pivx.org/slack-logins/).
+* Join our Discord server [Discord Server](discord.gg/EnbFxb) ***TODO***

 Building
 ---------------------
-The following are developer notes on how to build PIVX on your native platform.
+The following are developer notes on how to build WhistleAI on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)